sindresorhus/execa/docs/scripts.md

 ### Flexibility

 Unlike shell languages like Bash, libraries like Execa and zx enable you to write scripts with a more featureful programming language (JavaScript).
 This allows complex logic (such as [parallel execution](#parallel-commands)) to be expressed easily.
-This also lets you use [any Node module](#builtin-utilities).
+This also lets you use [any Node.js package](#builtin-utilities).

 ### Shell